 Mohawk College is committed to the design, creation and publication of student and faculty timetables.
-It is understood that the quality of timetables and the quality of education are related and impact the overall experience of our students.
-The preparation of Postsecondary and Apprenticeship timetables involves a team of academic and support staff working together.
+It is understood that the quality of timetables and the quality of education are related and impact the overall experience of students.
+The preparation of Postsecondary and Apprenticeship timetables involves a team of academic area and Academic Scheduling working together.
 The manner in which all stakeholders discharge their duties is critical to the quality and timeliness of the final schedules.

-- The “Scheduling and Timetabling Procedures and Guidelines” have been established to directly and positively affect the quality of education through the creation of quality timetables.
+- The College’s “Scheduling and Timetabling Procedures and Guidelines” have been established to directly and positively affect and impact the quality of education .
 Therefore, these procedures and guidelines must be adhered to by all parties involved in the preparation of timetabling information or the scheduling of timetables.
-Exceptions to the procedures and guidelines will only be made in extenuating circumstances, in consultation with the Associate Registrar and the appropriate Associate Dean.
+Exceptions to the procedures and guidelines will only be made in extenuating circumstances, in consultation with the Registrar and the appropriate Academic Manager.

 - The creation of quality timetables is a collaborative effort requiring all parties to meet the annual pre-established deadlines for various processes, including review of the program of studies, the input of information regarding academic workload and timetabling requirements into the approved corporate Standard Workload Form (SWF) Planning Tool, and publication of preliminary and final schedules.

 This policy has been approved by the Senior Leadership Team.

 The Registrar is responsible for monitoring this policy and ensuring compliance.